-To enter, you’ll need a minimum of 5 GCSEs at Grade C or above, including English/Welsh First Language, Maths/Maths Numeracy, and Grade B in Spanish
+To enter this course, you’ll need a minimum of 5 GCSEs at Grade C or above, including English/Welsh First Language, Maths/Maths Numeracy, and Grade B in Spanish.

 Full commitment to attendance is required, as is respect for others, enthusiasm for the subject and self-motivation.
 You’ll be continually assessed and there’s an expectation that you’ll continue your studies and coursework during your own time.

 What comes next?